The Death of the International Standards

 Is it coincidental that UNMAS and UNOPS are running the Sudan programme and simultaneously hijacking the International Mine Action Standards?

-When I made the above public, I irritated the current leadership at UNMAS.
-Their acting-director, who is also the self-appointed chair of the IMAS Steering Committee, could not answer the criticisms - and could not pretend that I was simply wrong because too many people know otherwise.
-So he wrote on behalf of the IMAS Steering Committee censuring me for being "offensive to people of the Islamic faith".
+When I made the information about UNMAO Sudan public, I irritated the current leadership at UNMAS.
+Their acting-director, who was also the self-appointed chair of the IMAS Steering Committee, could not answer the criticisms - and could not pretend that I was simply wrong because too many people knew otherwise.
+So he wrote to me on behalf of the IMAS Steering Committee - censuring me for being "offensive to people of the Islamic faith".
 Calling GICHD the GiHAD was my crime.
 Obviously, I was really being excluded for criticising the UNMAS led Mine Action Office's leadership in Sudan, and the GiHAD's lack of integrity over its apparent support for machine manufacturers.
-Criticising me for religious intolerance seemed clever because it obliged me to defend myself, but when it transpired that no one had complained, it became a public example of their unplanned knee-jerk "leadership" failings .
+Criticising me for religious intolerance seemed clever because it obliged me to defend myself, but when it transpired that no one had complained, it became a public example of their unplanned knee-jerk "leadership" failings.

-The publication of this assessment seems to have delayed the anticipated UNMAS and GICHD rewrite of the existing standards.
-A rewrite had been suggested so that the standards ceased to be centered on "mines" and refered to all ERW - which they already do, as is shown in the definition of clearance above.
-But the rewrite would have given work to GiCHD so this is probably only a delay.
-When it does happen, I doubt that the UNMAS/GiHAD club will have the integrity to rebrand them as UN standards but that should not fool anyone.
-The decline of their hard-won authority as International standards has begun.
+While I was an IMAS Board member I argued against a GICHD plan to rewrite the entire standards.
+The rewrite had been suggested so that the standards ceased to be centred on "mines" and referred to all ERW - which the IMAS already do, as is shown in the definition of clearance above.
+But the rewrite would have given work to the Geneva crew so, despite the IMAS Board opposing it, it will happen sooner or later.
+When it does happen, I do hope that the UNMAS/GICHD club will have the integrity to rebrand them as U.N. standards because the decline of their hard-won authority as International standards is already in evidence.

-But, when the leadership is willing to sell the definition of "clearance" for the convenience of their friends, that may be no bad thing.
+When the leadership is willing to sell the definition of "clearance" for the convenience of their friends, that may be no bad thing.
+Long live the IMAS - and may the U.N.MAS founder!